|

 ecologically sound development are needed.
 It is also important that

-people living on the recharge zone be aware of how the Aquifer can become
+people living and working on the Recharge Zone be aware of how the Aquifer can become

 polluted and refrain from dumping used motor oil, cleaning agents, and